Video-mediated communication technologies as sites of performance of indigenous knowledge

 Monitoring and managing online hate and dangerous speech

-The Umati Project thus far has consisted of two phases.
+The Umati Project consisted of two phases.
 Umati I was primarily a manual online-monitoring project that collected and analysed hate and dangerous speech statements from the Kenyan online space around the 2013 Kenyan general elections.
-Apart from monitoring online content in English, a unique aspect of the Umati project is its focus on Kenya’s ethnic languages.
-Kenya has over 42 tribes, each with a distinct and well-developed language.
+Apart from monitoring online content in English, a unique aspect of the Umati project was its focus on Kenya’s ethnic languages.
+Kenya has over 70 tribes, each with a distinct and well-developed language.
 Umati I monitored Kenya’s 6 major ethnic languages.

 Umati II was initiated in July 2013.
-Umati II’s main goal is to build an intelligent tool, the Intelligent Umati Monitor, that will automate the duties of Umati I. The Intelligent Umati Monitor (IUM) is based on machine learning and natural language processing approaches.
-We intend that the IUM will augment the manual processes carried out when monitoring sensitive multi-lingual data, and thus enable online monitoring and analysis to be carried out in projects outside Kenya, and beyond election periods.
+Umati II’s main goal was to build an intelligent tool, the Intelligent Umati Monitor, that will automate the duties of Umati I. The Intelligent Umati Monitor (IUM) is based on machine learning and natural language processing approaches.
+The IUM was designed to augment the manual processes carried out when monitoring sensitive multi-lingual data, and thus enable online monitoring and analysis to be carried out in projects outside Kenya, and beyond election periods.